pengbo-learn/books/readme.md

 - Turing
     - Turing machine + Turing test
     - The Universal Turing Machine(UTM).
-    - Turing machines are countable.
-The computable numbers are therefore countable.
+    - Turing machines are countable/enumerable.
+The computable numbers are therefore countable/enumerable.
-    - Turing machines are not enumerable.
-There is no general method to determine a Turing machine is circular or not.
+    - There is no general method to determine a Turing machine is circular or not.
 There is no general method to determine a Turing machine whether prints a given symbol.
     >
     By implication, there can be no computer program that will determine the ultimate fate of other computer programs.